ubc-library-rc/intro-static-webpages/github-activities.md

 ## 2. Set up GitHub Pages

 In this step, you will enable the GitHub Pages feature in your repository settings.
 GitHub Pages knits together your repository files and turns them into an HTML site.
+You can do this at any stage of your project.
+Turning the feature on will allow you to view the public version of your website; note, however, that the website will also be published for others to see.

 1
 {: .label .label-step}